Misterhex/Misterhex.github.io/_posts/2017-10-25-Kubernetes-Kops-Logging-And-Monitoring.md

 Follow my [example github repo](https://github.com/Misterhex/kubernetes-logging-monitoring-example) to setup kubernetes using kops, then run daemonsets for fluentd and metricbeat for monitoring.

 ## Background
-Recently, i am helping our client to move applications to containerized microservices and architecture.
+Recently, i am helping our client move applications to containerized microservices and architecture style.

 Moving to `docker` containers is great, but docker alone does not allow us to orchestrate our containers in productions and making sure that they can scale and provide highly availablility.